 By 2009, AHOF and APO had interlocking directors, and have had several opportunities to mutually support each other’s causes and initiatives.
 In their close interaction and cooperation, the leaders of the two organizations started discussing the possibility of merging the two organizations to avoid duplication of efforts and initiatives in the community, pool resources and take advantage of the synergies between the two organizations – in order to pursue mutual objectives.
 By 2010, in light of developments in the Asian community in West Michigan, leaders of AHOF and APO had come to the realization that there is a need for greater collaboration in a community traditionally organized according to ethnic background.
 Thus, as of May12, 2011, the merger between AHOF and APO was approved by the respective boards of directors of the two organizations.
 The merger took effect as of May 19, 2011.

-The first board of directors of WMAAA is composed of representatives of APO and AHOF, namely: Ruperto D. Blanco, Jr., George Aquino, Cora Hanselman of the AHOF Board of Directors; Joanne Hawk, David Long and Bing Goie of the APO Board of Directors; and Minney D. Morey, and Albert Y. Yu Chang, who were concurrent members of the two boards.
-The following are the WMAAA officers: Albert Y. Yu Chang, Chair; Joanne Hawk and Bing Goie, Co-Presidents; Cora Hanselman, Treasurer; and David Long, Secretary.
-Minerva (Minney) D. Morey serves as the executive director and is an ex-officio member of the Board of Directors
+The first board of directors of WMAAA is composed of representatives of APO and AHOF, namely: Ruperto D. Blanco, Jr., George Aquino, Cora Hanselman of the AHOF Board of Directors; Joanne Hawk, David Long and Bing Goei of the APO Board of Directors; and Minney D. Morey, and Albert Y. Yu Chang, who were concurrent members of the two boards.
+The following are the WMAAA officers: Albert Y. Yu Chang, Chair; Joanne Hawk and Bing Goei, Co-Presidents; Cora Hanselman, Treasurer; and David Long, Secretary.
+Minerva (Minney) D. Morey serves as the executive director and is an ex-officio member of the replica horloges Board of Directors